raphaelkieling/nvim-v2/README.md

 - LSP with Mason + Mason LSP + CMP, for LSP stuff
 - Conform, for formatting
 - Trouble, to show issues on lines
+- Startup
+- Session Management to open and close projects

 ## Recommendations for me at future